-- When the titular character tries to stake Dracula in the heart.
+- When Van Helsing tries to stake Dracula in the heart, it has no effect.

 Dracula: (looks at stake, smiles) Hello, Gabriel.

-- Despite being a "gypsy" princess who has spent most of the movie needing to be saved by Van Helsing, when she's been kidnapped by the last of Dracula's brides and is about to be sucked, Kate Beckinsale redeems herself with this exchange:
+- Despite being a gypsy princess who spent most of the movie needing to be rescued, when she's been kidnapped by the last of Dracula's brides and is about to be sucked, Anna redeems herself with this exchange.

 Aleera: Anna, my love.
 It is your blood that shall keep me beautiful.
 What do you think of that?

 [laughs triumphantly, then screams as Anna catches a silver stake and impales her through the chest]

 Anna: I think if you're going to kill somebody, kill them!
 Don't stand around talking about it!

 - The climactic werewolf vs vampire battle, especially the moment where Werewolf!Van Helsing sharpens his claws on a metal surface and shows them to Dracula with a glare that means business.

 - A flying vampire bride vs Van Helsing armed with an Automatic Crossbow.
 Once it's been dipped in holy water, the fight becomes a whole lot shorter and one-sided.